If you need info on how to grow a small business, here’s a hard truth: only 50% of small businesses survive beyond five years.1

 The last thing you or your customer service team needs to deal with are bandwidth issues and faulty tech when handling a customer call.
 Those moments are vital for showing your customers that you prioritize them—after all, they’re paying you, so they better be your top priority.

-Having high-performing and reliable technological solutions in place gives your customer service reps the confidence to simply do what they do best: handle customer inquiries and complaints with patience and genuine care.
+Small business call center software gives your customer service reps the confidence to simply do what they do best: handle customer inquiries and complaints with patience and genuine care.
 If they’re able to do that, then your customers will be happy, and your small business will be another step ahead of the competition.

-If you receive a lot of messages from customers over the phone, email, and digitally on social media—but still want to keep your tools streamlined—RingCentral has an Engage Digital platform that can merge these conversations:
+Oh, and if you receive a lot of messages from customers over the phone, email, and digitally on social media—but still want to keep your tools streamlined—RingCentral has an Engage Digital platform that can merge these conversations:

 For instance, if someone messages you on Facebook, then Tweets at you and/or messages you on Instagram, you can see all of those in one convenient thread: